JalaluddinYazdani/Simple-OJ/README.md

 - If you encounter any issues during the setup, ensure all the environment variables are correctly set and that Docker is running properly.
 - For any dependency-related issues, try removing the `node_modules` folder in the client and server directories, and run `npm install` again. gi
-## Support and Contact

-For any assistance or inquiries, feel free to connect with me on [LinkedIn](https://linkedin.com/in/ahnafhasan144).